MEDEA'S TV TROPES

 Little Black Dress: Medea rocks a nice, gothic-style dress during the Ball in the Valentino arc, giving off some serious modern Victorian vibes.
 She totally owns it and continues to flaunt her dark and stylish look until the arc concludes, at which point she switches back to her trademark white and pink outfit.

 Conditioned to Accept Horror: Medea has been living with the gloominess of the Underworld and surrounded by the dead for so long, on top of that, the Norrington Household has left her as a sad, lonely woman.
 She's gotten so used to feeling down in the dumps and so numb to life that she doesn't even realize how long it's been since she's felt true happiness.
-It takes someone like Miyuuki to come along and be like, "So, Medea, when was the last time you actually felt joy?"
+It takes someone like Miyuuki to come along and be like, "So, Medea, when was the last time you actually felt happiness?"
 And that's when the reality hits her like a ton of bricks.
 She's been in this emotional funk for way too damn long.

 Long-Range Fighter: She's always been able to rely on her Umbrakinesis to keep her safe, letting her sit back and let her trusty sidekick Amun do the heavy lifting.
 But when her flute - the very tool that forced Amun to protect her - is shattered, it's game over.
 Suddenly, she's left vulnerable and defenceless, and it's time to level up her skills and learn some active attacks.
 No more sitting on the sidelines.